-In contrast, at lower frequencies, below say 10GHz, the spectrum is much more encumbered by legacy incumbents and licensees are typically limited to smaller bandwidth channels.
-However, the spectrum is less susceptible to interference from rainfall and can operate in Non-Line-of-Sight (NLOS) situations (e.g., reach inside buildings to a desktop or mobile antenna), and requires less costly technology.
-12 Several bands-at 900 MHz, 2.4 GHz and 5 GHz-are available for unlicensed use, allowing Wireless ISPs (WISPs) to deploy MAN-sized networks without first seeking a license from the FCC, which substantially reduces the entry barriers faced by such carriers.
-Earlier, a number of service providers sought to deploy MAN-sized wireless networks in the licensed Multipoint Multimedia Distribution Service (MMDS) band at (2.5-2.7 GHz) to support WISP-like services.
+At lower frequencies, below say 10GHz, the spectrum is much more encumbered by legacy incumbents and licensees are typically limited to smaller bandwidth channels.
+However, this lower frequency spectrum offers important advantages.
+For example, it less susceptible to interference from rainfall and can operate in Non-Line-of-Sight situations (e.g., reach inside buildings to a desktop or mobile antenna), and requires less costly technology.
+12 Several bands-at 900 MHz, 2.4 GHz and 5 GHz-are available for unlicensed use, allowing Wireless ISPs (WISPs) to deploy MAN-sized networks without first seeking a license from the FCC.
+This substantially reduces the entry barriers faced by such carriers.
+Earlier, a number of service providers sought to deploy MAN-sized wireless networks in the licensed Multipoint Multimedia Distribution Service (MMDS) band at (2.5-2.7 GHz) to support WISP-like services; however, these earlier experiments were not successful.
 Sprint and Nextel are the largest license holders for this spectrum.